ldbc/ldbc_snb_bi/tigergraph/k8s/README.md

 * `kubectl`
 * command line tool for GCP or AWS: `gcloud` or `aws-cli`.

+> Benchmark can also be performed on local clusters without k8s.
+But the setup is susceptible to errors and safety issues.
+Brief instructions are in [Section: Benchmark without k8s](##Benchmark_without_k8s)
 ## Create the cluster
 Create [GKE container cluster](https://cloud.google.com/sdk/gcloud/reference/container/clusters/create) specifying machine type, number of nodes, disk size and disk type.
 For example,
 ```bash